 How I Met Your Mother cast member Neil Patrick Harris played Spider-Man?
 Yes, Harris lent his voice to MTV’s extremely short-lived ‘Spider-Man: The New Animated Series.’
 There’s no easy way to say this, but the show sucked.

 It boasted some of the ugliest and stiffest animation ever seen on TV, the most 2000s opening music ever, and extremely awkward voice acting.
 To be honest, Harris sounded less like he was performing and more like he was ordering a takeaway.

-Rino Romano had the unenviable task of replacing Christopher Daniel Barnes as the voice of Spidey after Spider-Man: The Animated Series was cancelled.
+Rino Romano had the unenviable task of replacing Christopher Daniel Barnes as the voice of Spidey after Spider-Man: The Animated Series was canceled.

-Romano wasn’t exactly bad he just wasn’t Barnes and, unfortunately, Spider-Man Unlimited just wasn’t a good series that was cancelled after just 13 episodes.
+Romano wasn’t exactly bad.
+He just wasn’t Barnes, and, unfortunately, Spider-Man Unlimited just wasn’t a good series that was canceled after 13 episodes.

 Spirited and enthusiastic, Daymond’s take on the Web-Head isn’t exactly bad; it’s just let down by bad writing.
 Basically, if you thought Star Trek had a lot of technobabble, it’s got nothing on Marvel’s Spider-Man

 Like Isaac before him, Pine doesn’t get an awful lot of screen time – although what we do see is very impressive – so we can’t rank him too high.
 That said, we like the confidence Pine brought to Peter Parker, who’s normally a little neurotic, to say the least.